SAP/sap-btp-service-operator/README.md

         Tip: Use the *Environment* filter to get all offerings that are relevant for Kubernetes.
    *   `<plan>` - The plan of the selected service offering that you want to create.

-2. Apply the custom-resource file in your cluster to create the instance.
+2. Apply the custom resource file in your cluster to create the instance.

     ```bash
     kubectl apply -f path/to/my-service-instance.yaml